sclgo/usqlgen/README.md

 `usqlgen` also allows you to use alternative drivers of supported databases.
 Examples include:

-- [github.com/kprotoss/go-impala](https://github.com/kprotoss/go-impala) - modernized variant of the built-in Impala drivers
+- [github.com/kprotoss/go-impala](https://github.com/kprotoss/go-impala) - modernized variant of the built-in Impala driver
-- [github.com/mailru/go-clickhouse/v2](https://github.com/mailru/go-clickhouse) - HTTP-only alternative of the built-in Clickhouse drivers
+- [github.com/mailru/go-clickhouse/v2](https://github.com/mailru/go-clickhouse) - HTTP-only alternative of the built-in Clickhouse driver

 For more options, see `usqlgen --help` or review the examples below.